ziadtarekfa/Shortly/README.md

     ![Link Shortening](/screenshots/LinkShorten.PNG)

 ## Acknowledgements
-This project was inspired by the challenges provided by frontend mentor (https://www.frontendmentor.io/)
+This project is inspired by the challenges provided by frontend mentor (https://www.frontendmentor.io/)